xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - "/katalon-studio/docs/database-settings/"
 description:
 ---
-This document shows which kind of databases and how to use database sources that Katalon Studio supports in Data-driven testing.
+This document gives you information on which database can be used for Data-driven testing and how to set up the database connection in Katalon Studio.

 To define a global database connection to be used in other features of Katalon Studio, access the settings at **Project > Settings > Database**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/database-settings/new-ui.png" width=70%>

 Where:
+* Secure User and Password:
 * User: The username for authentication in the connected database server.
 * Password: The password for authentication in the connected database server.
 * JDBC Driver: The ClassDriverName of the database that has a supported library connection (JDBC).